 Cheney also works in the area of textual scholarship.
 He is a General Editor of the six-volume Oxford Edition of the Collected Works of Edmund Spenser (forthcoming, 2015--); Textual Editor of “The Poems” for the 3rd Edition of The Norton Shakespeare (2016); and Co-editor of The Collected Poems of Christopher Marlowe (Oxford, 2006).

 In 2001, Cheney was Visiting Research Fellow at Merton College, Oxford; and in 2010, he received a Distinguished Alumni Award from the University of Montana.
 In 2011, he was the Connolly Lecturer at Grinnell College, as well as recipient of the Faculty Scholar Medal from Penn State for research in the arts and humanities.
-For September 2015, he was a Visiting Scholar at Merton College, Oxford; and for Michaelmas 2015, he was a Visiting Fellow at All Souls College, Oxford.
+For September 2015, he was a Visiting Scholar at Merton College, Oxford; and for Michaelmas 2015, a Visiting Fellow at All Souls College, Oxford.

 - Reading Sixteenth-Century Poetry